AbstractSDK/cw-orchestrator/docs/src/single_contract/interfaces.md

 ```

 ## Entry Point Function Generation

+You can access these functions by importing the generated traits from the message file.
+The generated traits are named `ExecuteMsgFns` and `QueryMsgFns`.

+Any variant of the `ExecuteMsg` and `QueryMsg` that has a `#[derive(ExecuteFns)]` or `#[derive(QueryFns)]` will have a function implemented on the interface (e.g. `CounterContract`) through a trait.
+Here are the main things you need to know about the behavior of those macros :

+- The function created will have the snake_case name of the variant and will take the same arguments as the variant.
+- The arguments are ordered in alphabetical order to prevent attribute ordering from changing the function signature.
+- If coins need to be sent along with the message you can add `#[payable]` to the variant and the function will take a `Vec<Coin>` as the last argument.
+- The `cw_orch::QueryFns` macro needs your `QueryMsg` struct to have the [`cosmwasm_schema::QueryResponses`](https://docs.rs/cosmwasm-schema/1.4.1/cosmwasm_schema/trait.QueryResponses.html) macro implemented (this is good practice).

 Contract execution and querying is so common that we felt the need to improve the method of calling them.
 To do this we created two macros: `ExecuteFns` and `QueryFns`.
 As their name implies they can be used to automatically generate functions for executing and querying your contract through the interface.